In this article:

 - Down payments can sometimes be gifted or borrowed

 Lenders prefer larger down payments.
-Applicants who make smaller down payments may have to buy mortgage insurance to get approved for a home loan.Click to see your low-downpayment loan eligibility (May 24th, 2018)
+Applicants who make smaller down payments may have to buy mortgage insurance to get approved for a home loan.Verify your new rate

 Down payment plus borrowed funds equal purchase price